Noob-Labs/TicTacToe/COP 3330/README.md

 *BUILT WITH*
 -IntelliJ IDEA (Java 9)
--Scene Builder (XML)
+-Scene Builder (FXML)

 *UPDATES*
-I reformatted some of this document to make it easier on the eyes.
+-I reformatted some of this document to make it easier on the eyes.
 And also to announce that I will be changing the source code of my tic tac toe project since I realized that some lines of code could be improved.
+-Updated this document just to point out that the UI is an FXML file, not XML.